ascherj/humanity/src/pages/blog/2020-12-28-how-to-teach-english-in-spain.md

 Apparently, they are offering flexible payment plans now due to Covid.
 They may offer some discounts as well...I would just ask!
 That’s what I did :)

-I am sure there are also plenty of other reputable TEFL certification companies that people love but I can not speak to any of them since I have only taken ITA’s course.
+I am sure there are also plenty of other reputable TEFL certification companies that people love but I cannot speak to any of them since I have only taken ITA’s course.

 The Auxiliares de Conversación program or also called The North American Language and Culture Assistants Program is the government program that I am currently teaching through.
 This program only requires a college degree or for you to be in your junior or senior year of a BA or BS program.
 They do not require a TEFL certification.